immarisabel/lingo-wordgame/README.md

 - [ ] game does not run after letter input, not crash, not end, just shows blank and game stops
 - *will postpone fixing this until the end as using GUI might fix this by limiting selection of options*

-- [ ] when repeating the game, the same word is always chosen.
+- [x] when repeating the game, the same word is always chosen.
+[10 DEC]

 ### DEC 4, 2020
 - [x] won't repeat game after it ends, again.
 [10 DEC]